LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Add PicklistButton
 * Slight update of styling in navbar
 * Add optional parameter to picklist components for recording metric counts for actions taken

-### version TBD
-*Released*: TBD
-* Item 9204: Sample type parent import alias inclusion in download template and display in details panel
-    * Add SampleTypeImportAliasRenderer and SourceTypeImportAliasRenderer to be used for sample type details panel rendering
-    * EntityInsertPanel update to get importAliases for target sample type to add to getTemplateUrl() params

 ### version 2.55.1
 *Released*: 14 July 2021